-companies (i.e., a friendly transaction), but rather that the need for a transaction to be "between" is satisfied so long as the ultimate transaction results in a combination of the assets of the companies.
+Martin Marietta was entitled to use Vulcan's confidential information to evaluate a possible business combination between the companies, regardless of whether such combination is effected through a negotiated transaction or unsolicited offer.
+Martin Marietta argued that a business combination transaction "between" the companies should not be read as requiring reciprocal action on the part of both companies (i.e., a friendly transaction), but rather that the need for a transaction to be "between" is satisfied so long as the ultimate transaction results in a combination of the assets of the companies.
 Furthermore, Martin Marietta also argued that if "between" did mean "negotiated" (or friendly), it would effectively create a standstill, which the parties did not include in the NDA and JDA.

 - The general prohibition on disclosing Vulcan's confidential information does not apply because federal securities laws required disclosure of Vulcan's confidential information in connection with Martin Marietta's public exchange and its proxy contest.
-Martin Marietta explained that its disclosures in press releases, investor conference calls, communications with journalists, etc., were not prohibited, because such disclosures were subsequent to its required SEC filing disclosures. - Vulcan should not be awarded the benefit of a standstill agreement for which it never bargained.
+Martin Marietta explained that its disclosures in press releases, investor conference calls, communications with iournalists, etc. were not prohibited, because such disclosures were subsequent to its required SEC filing disclosures. - Vulcan should not be awarded the benefit of a standstill agreement for which it never bargained.